mui/material-ui/docs/src/pages/customization/components/components.md

 `[hash]-Mui[Component name]-[name of the slot]`.

-⚠️ These class names can't be used as CSS selectors because they are unstable, However, Material-UI applies global class names using a consistent convention: `Mui[Component name]-[name of the slot]`.
+⚠️ These class names can't be used as CSS selectors because they are unstable, however, Material-UI applies global class names using a consistent convention: `Mui[Component name]-[name of the slot]`.

 Let's go back to the above demo.
 How can you override the slider's thumb?